AsherTeo/Tesla-Stock-Predicition/README.md

 LSTM (Long Short-Term Memory) is a popular deep learning for predicting long sequences of data such as stock prices or text.
 Its unique structure includes memory cells and gating mechanisms that allow it to capture long-term dependencies in data, making it well-suited for tasks requiring understanding of context over extended periods.

 ARIMA, or AutoRegressive Integrated Moving Average, is a widely used time series forecasting method.
+In this project, we focus solely on the AutoRegressive (AR) component, which models the relationship between the current observation and a specified number of lagged observations (previous values).
+The selection of the autoregressive component (p) is typically guided by the PACF plot analysis, with an emphasis on choosing a relatively small value.
+This approach ensures that the model captures the most relevant lagged observations while avoiding overfitting and maintaining model simplicity.

 ## Objective